juxor/afaq/markdown/secB4.md

 lives by becoming wage slaves.
 Only workers' self-management of production, not capitalism, can make self-ownership a reality:

-> _ "They speak of 'inherent rights', 'inalienable rights', 'natural rights,' etc . . .
-Unless the material conditions for equality exist, it is worse than mockery to pronounce men equal.
-And unless there is equality (and by equality I mean equal chances for every one to make the most of himself [or herself]) unless, I say, these equal changes exist, freedom, either of though, speech, or action, is equally a mockery . . .
-As long as the working-people . . . tramp the streets, whose stones they lay, whose filth they clean, whose sewers they dig, yet upon which they must not stand too long lest the policeman bid them 'move on'; as long as they go from factory to factory, begging for the opportunity to be a slave, receiving the insults of bosses and foreman, getting the old 'no,' the old shake of the head, in these factories they built, whose machines they wrought; so long as they consent to be herd like cattle, in the cities, driven year after year, more and more, off the mortgaged land, the land they cleared, fertilised, cultivated, rendered of value . . . so long as they continue to do these things vaguely relying upon some power outside themselves, be it god, or priest, or politician, or employer, or charitable society, to remedy matters, so long deliverance will be delayed.
-When they conceive the possibility of a complete international federation of labour, whose constituent groups shall take possession of land, mines, factories, all the instruments of production . . . , in short, conduct their own industry without regulative interference from law-makers or employers, then we may hope for the only help which counts for aught -- Self- Help; the only condition which can guarantee free speech [along with their other rights] (and no paper guarantee needed)."_ [Voltairine de Cleyre, **The Voltairine de Cleyre Reader**, pp. 4-6]
+> _"They speak of 'inherent rights', 'inalienable rights', 'natural rights,'
+> etc . . .
+Unless the material conditions for equality exist, it is worse
+> than mockery to pronounce men equal.
+And unless there is equality (and by
+> equality I mean equal chances for every one to make the most of himself [or
+> herself]) unless, I say, these equal changes exist, freedom, either of
+> though, speech, or action, is equally a mockery . . .
+As long as the
+> working-people . . . tramp the streets, whose stones they lay, whose filth
+> they clean, whose sewers they dig, yet upon which they must not stand too
+> long lest the policeman bid them 'move on'; as long as they go from factory
+> to factory, begging for the opportunity to be a slave, receiving the insults
+> of bosses and foreman, getting the old 'no,' the old shake of the head, in
+> these factories they built, whose machines they wrought; so long as they
+> consent to be herd like cattle, in the cities, driven year after year, more
+> and more, off the mortgaged land, the land they cleared, fertilised,
+> cultivated, rendered of value . . . so long as they continue to do these
+> things vaguely relying upon some power outside themselves, be it god, or
+> priest, or politician, or employer, or charitable society, to remedy
+> matters, so long deliverance will be delayed.
+When they conceive the
+> possibility of a complete international federation of labour, whose
+> constituent groups shall take possession of land, mines, factories, all the
+> instruments of production . . . , in short, conduct their own industry
+> without regulative interference from law-makers or employers, then we may
+> hope for the only help which counts for aught -- Self-Help; the only
+> condition which can guarantee free speech [along with their other rights]
+> (and no paper guarantee needed)."_ [Voltairine de Cleyre, **The Voltairine
+> de Cleyre Reader** , pp. 4-6]

 To conclude, the idea that capitalism is based on self-ownership is radically at odds with reality if, by self-ownership, it is meant self-determination or